This page may have documents that can’t be read by screen reader software. For help with these documents, please call

 18. What national retail pharmacies can I use?

 All major national retail and grocery pharmacy chains participate in the BCBSIL pharmacy network.
 Search for pharmacies by ZIP code using the Pharmacy Finder or call customer service with specific questions.

 19. Are there any pharmacies where BCBSIL has a discount?

 Yes, all participating pharmacies offer members the BCBSIL contracted rates.
 You can minimize your coinsurance by shopping for the best price at any of our participating pharmacies.
-Or you may save by using either of our mail-order pharmacies, AllianceRx Walgreens Prime or Express Scripts® Pharmacy.
+Or you may save by using either of our mail-order pharmacies, AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy.

-Visit AllianceRx Walgreens Prime or Express Scripts® Pharmacy website to learn more.
+Visit AllianceRx Walgreens Pharmacy or Express Scripts® Pharmacy website to learn more.